 The Coweta County Fire Department had to cut the roof and side doors down to get Calabro out of her vehicle.
 She was taken to Atlanta Medical Center for medical treatment of non-life threatening injuries.

-The Law Offices of Shane Smith would like to wish everyone involved and injured in this Georgia crash a full and fast recovery.
+Shane Smith Law would like to wish everyone involved and injured in this Georgia crash a full and fast recovery.